Set up live TV with your Xbox One X, Xbox One S, or original Xbox One console

 Before setting up OneGuide, confirm that your console is correctly connected to your home theater system and is ready for live TV.

 For more information, see How to connect your Xbox One to your home theater system for live TV.

 Setting up TV for the first time

-- Select Live TV Setup from the Entertainment hub.
+- Download the OneGuide app.
 You'll be asked a series of questions in order to complete your TV setup.